 We'd love for you to join us on a Sunday.
 The full liturgy, music, and even directives are printed in our bulletins, making it easy to join in.

 Children make up a good portion of our parish.
-We have a well-developed program for ages 3-10, drawing largely from the Godly Play and Young Children in Worship curricula.
-There is a "cry room" with toddler toys available to parents tending to younger ones, and older children are considered an integral part of the parish, so we keep them in with their families for worship.
+We have two well-developed programs for ages 4-11, drawing largely from the Godly Play and Young Children in Worship curricula.
+For the youngest children, we also have a nursery, which includes a special lesson time for toddlers.
+Older children are considered an integral part of the parish, so we keep them in with their families for worship.
 Indeed, about half of our time together is spent with all ages together sharing in worship.
+All our volunteers working with children must supply a personal reference and are run through a national background check under Shepherd's Watch, a service provided by the well-established ministry organization, Group.

 That may be all the information you need in order to plan a visit, but if you're still curious you can continue to our "Learn More" page.
 Or, if listening to one of our sermons first would be helpful, you can do that here on our Community Resources page.
 And if you have more prosaic questions (about parking or when we dismiss, for example) or just want to make a personal connection, by all means feel free to contact Fr.
 Aaron Burt by clicking here.
 He'll be glad to hear from you.